Clan Lamont: Lamont-Campbell of Possil

-Clan Society
+Clan Societies

-The Clan Lamont Society was formed in 1895 in Glasgow, Scotland with the purpose to keep alive the values and traditions of the clan.
+The Clan Lamont Society (Scotland) was formed in 1895 in a hotel room in Glasgow, Scotland, with the purpose to keep alive the values and traditions of the clan.
 According to Hector McKechnie, in his seminal tome, "The Lamont Clan, 1235–1935."
 The principle founder was one Lieut-Colonel William Belfour Lamont, VD, JD of the McPhadrick sept of the Lamonts.
-Since its inception in a Glasgow Hotel room the society is now international, with branches in Canada, New Zealand, North America and Australia.
-Clan Chief Peter Noel Lamont has appointed James Burden RFD as his Clan Lieutenant.
-Dr. George M. Burden and Mr. Scott Turner are his appointed chieftains (ceann-tighe) and High Commissioners respectively in Canada, and the United States.
-In July, 2018, Dr.Burden became an associate member of the Standing Council of Scottish Chiefs, representing the clan on behalf of Chief Peter Noel Lamont.

 In 1906, a memorial was erected by the Clan Lamont Society at Dunoon.
 The memorial, which consists of a stone Celtic Cross, commemorates the many Lamonts who were killed in 1646.
 Every year the society lays a wreath at Dunoon to commemorate the site.
 The society also provides the Lamont Shield at the Cowal Highland Gathering, which is an award given to the best Juvenile (under 18) Solo piper at the games.

+The Clan Lamont Society of North America and the Clan Lamont Society of Australia formed as independent organizations in 1982, to identify and serve the Lamont diaspora abroad, preserve clan traditions and culture, and promote the history of the clan.
+The Clan Lamont Society of Canada form in 1984, but officially closed in 2022.